ramiro/Pocket-Plus-Calibre-Plugin/README.md

 https://www.fivefilters.org/push-to-kindle/ (for Safari, Chrome, Firefox) https://www.amazon.com/gp/sendtokindle/chrome (for Chrome)
 # Troubleshooting
 ## FileNotFoundError: "custom_recipes/Pocket.js"

-I think this is a problem if you haven't granted accessed (happend to me, @mmagnus, when I run the bash script on a new machine).
-Go to Installtion and grant access to your Pocket.
+I think this is a problem if you haven't granted access (happen to @mmagnus, when I run the bash script on a new machine).
+Go to Installation and grant access to your Pocket.

 	Conversion options changed from defaults:
 	  test: None